How much does it cost to charge an electric car in the Netherlands in 2024?

 According to data by Vereniging van Dynamische Energieleveranciers you could save more with a dynamic energy contract.
 Households with a dynamic energy contract had an average savings of €1,127 in 2023 compared to those on variable contracts and analysts expect this to increase even further in 2024.

-When you charger is connected to Tap, you can unlock savings with our ‘Dynamic Tariff Optimiser’” algorithm.
+When your charger is connected to Tap, you can unlock savings with our ‘Dynamic Tariff Optimiser’” algorithm.
 It optimises charging speeds to automatically find the cheapest moments of the day to charge on dynamic home energy contracts.
 This follows the dynamic tariffs offered by your contract provider.

 Resources and expertise: the methodology behind our data

-Our experts fact checked and last updated this research on 29 February 2024.
+Our experts fact checked and last updated this research on 4 September 2024.

 Sources: